 The Outdoor Sculpture Garden is speckled with colors on the ground, in water fountains and hanging from tree branches.
-The sculpture garden is small but offers viewers for any age an experience to hunt and find it’s secret treasures.
-Everywhere you look there are a intricate sculptures peeking out at you.
+The sculpture garden is small but offers viewers of any age an experience to hunt and find its secret treasures.
+Everywhere you look there are delete a intricate sculptures peeking out at you.
 Long glass flowers, metal frogs and bears, dazzling stone figures all populate the Garden serenaded by the sound of running waterfalls and songbirds.

 Want to take the artwork home with you?
 Art lovers can scoop up pieces of handmade jewelry, wooden crafts, cookware, games, textiles, art prints, handcrafted soaps and lotions.
 Or make their own artwork by taking pictures in the gardens overflowing with sculptures.This makes a great stop on your way to or from the brilliant Larrabee State Park, full of huge trees, beach, rocky cliffs and spectacular views of Bellingham Bay.

 From small designs like the Kombucha Town’s mural to the largest mural in Washington State located on Puget Sound Energy’s building that spans the length of two football fields, Gretchen Leggitt is leaving her mark on Bellingham and Washington State.

 - The Kona Bike Shop: 1622 N State St., Bellingham

 - Puget Sound Energy: 915 Cornwall Ave., Bellingham

 - Horseshoe Cafe: 113 E Holly St., Bellingham